Charles I of England: Early reign

 With the failure of the Spanish match, Charles and Buckingham turned their attention to France.
 On 1 May 1625 Charles was married by proxy to the 15-year-old French princess Henrietta Maria in front of the doors of Notre Dame de Paris.
 He had seen her in Paris while en route to Spain.
 They met in person on 13 June 1625 in Canterbury.
 Charles delayed the opening of his first Parliament until after the marriage was consummated, to forestall any opposition.
 Many members of the Commons opposed his marriage to a Catholic, fearing that he would lift restrictions on Catholic recusants and undermine the official establishment of the reformed Church of England.
 Charles told Parliament that he would not relax religious restrictions, but promised to do exactly that in a secret marriage treaty with his brother-in-law Louis XIII of France.
 Moreover, the treaty loaned to the French seven English naval ships that were used to suppress the Protestant Huguenots at La Rochelle in September 1625.
 Charles was crowned on 2 February 1626 at Westminster Abbey, but without his wife at his side, because she refused to participate in a Protestant religious ceremony.

 Distrust of Charles's religious policies increased with his support of a controversial anti-Calvinist ecclesiastic, Richard Montagu, who was in disrepute among the Puritans.
 In his pamphlet A New Gag for an Old Goose (1624), a reply to the Catholic pamphlet A New Gag for the New Gospel, Montagu argued against Calvinist predestination, the doctrine that God preordained salvation and damnation.
-Anti-Calvinists—known as Arminians—believed that people could influence their fates by exercising free will.
+Anti-Calvinists—known as Arminians—believed that people could accept or reject salvation by exercising free will.
 Arminian divines had been one of the few sources of support for Charles's proposed Spanish marriage.
 With King James's support, Montagu produced another pamphlet, Appello Caesarem, published in 1625 shortly after James's death and Charles's accession.
 To protect Montagu from the stricture of Puritan members of Parliament, Charles made him a royal chaplain, heightening many Puritans' suspicions that Charles favoured Arminianism as a clandestine attempt to aid Catholicism's resurgence.